 The Diamond Post Card Company published a number of photo and illustrated cards of Coney Island.
 The July-Dec 1906 Catalog of Copyright Entries, Engravings, Prints Etc. Fine Arts New Series Vol 1 Part 4 shows Greeting from Dreamland registered by them.
 There were also Diamond Post Card Companies in Philadelphia and Chicago48 and it is not clear whether they were connected with the New York business.

 Michael Zeno Diemer

 - M. Zeno Diemer/Mchn signature in corner of painting

 Michael Zeno Diemer, (8 February 1867 to 28 February 1939) German artist.
 Diemer became known for his impressive battle scenes.
 He spent six months of 1894 in Innsbruck producing a 1,000-m² giant round painting depicting the Battle of Bergisel of 13 August 1809.
 In Munich his paintings included a representation of a Roman aqueduct for the department of hydraulic engineering, an ideal image of a medieval herb garden and the landing of the Zeppelins in Munich in 1909.
 Diemer’s postcards included depictions of airships as well as topographicals.
 He also worked as a musician and composer49.
 In 1893 he travelled to New York, where he created a diorama for the World’s Fair in Chicago together with Beatus Wieland50.
 My card of a painting of Braunschweig was published by Ottmar Zieher (qv).

 Dietrich & Company,

 - DIETRICH & Co.
 BRUXELLES

 Dietrich & Company, 59 Montagne de la Cour, Brussels.
 An extravagantly art nouveau letter head in use in 190051, gives their business as art bookstore and publishers dealing in engravings, watercolors & photographs52.
 They published a series of paintings of Dutch traditional costumes by Flemish artist Henri Cassiers (qv) and the art nouveau artist Gisbert Combaz.

 - Phot.
 Dittrich

 Paul Dittrich (11 November 1868, Vienna to 30 December 1939, Salzburg) was an Austrian photographer who established himself in Egypt in 1894.
 He succeeded Ignaz Heyman at Heyman’s studio in Cairo.
 Dittrich was one of the photographers to the Court of Egypt.
-American journalist Amédée Baillot de Guerville refers to him in his book New Egypt (1905) by stating:
+American journalist Amédée Baillot de Guerville refers to him in the 1905 book New Egypt: